-Of late, I’ve been using the term “people of the global majority” - I’d love to know who invented it so I can give proper credit - to remind me of that fact.
+Of late, I’ve been using the term “people of the global majority” - I’d love to know who invented it so I can give proper credit (UPDATE: This powerful phrase was coined by Rosemary Campbell-Stephens) - to remind me of that fact.
 And if everyone used it, wouldn’t it then seem more important to act in a way that benefited that majority, like say, ending systemic racism?
 Food for thought.

 How I Handle Issues of Naming

 My own approach - and you’ll have to choose your own - is to say what I mean.
 As a Black person, I speak most knowledgeably about the experiences of Black people.
 (I know a helluva lot about whiteness too, as every Black person does).
 If I’m talking about Latinos, I talk about Latinos (though it’s not my community and I can only speak about the experiences that may intersect with my own).
 Ditto Indigenous people.

 Blanket labels can help us have a conversation, but they can also obscure vastly different cultural and personal experiences.
 As an anti-racist, it’s up to you to look behind and beyond the labels, and to hear individual stories, and to know - or find out - when a particular term is right to use, and when it’s not.
 And remember, if you’re not sure, just ask people how they identify.